LSSTDESC/qp/docs/user_guide/basicusage.md

 ### Attributes

-Now that we have an `Ensemble`, we can check the data it contains using {py:attr}`qp.Ensemble.metadata` or {py:attr}`qp.Ensemble.objdata`.
+We can check the data an `Ensemble` contains using {py:attr}`qp.Ensemble.metadata` or {py:attr}`qp.Ensemble.objdata`.
 These show the dictionaries of data that define our `Ensemble`.
 To select one or more of the distributions in our `Ensemble`, you can easily slice the `Ensemble` object itself, for example `ens[0]` will yield an `Ensemble` object with just the data for the first distribution.
 Another way to select just the data for a specific distribution is to slice the `objdata` dictionary, i.e. `ens.objdata["yvals"][0]` as used below.

 Let's use these data dictionaries to quickly plot one of our distributions (for more details on plotting distributions see <project:./cookbook/ensemblemanipulation.md#plotting-using-x_samples>):